dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 ##Clocking wizard

 Double click the "clocking wizard" to customize it:
+  1. On the clock options page select "single ended clock capability" for the row "primary".
+  2. On the output clocks page:
-  1. Add two extra output clocks besides the existing 100 MHz clock: 200 MHz and 50 MHz.
+    2.1.
+Add two extra output clocks besides the existing 100 MHz clock: 200 MHz and 50 MHz.
-  2. Also on the XXX page choose the reset type: active low
+    2.2 Also on the TODO page choose the reset type: active low
-  3. Finish the wizard and right click the XXX port.
+  3. Finish the wizard and right click the "clk\_in1" port.
 Select ake inputs external.
 A new external input will be created.
 Rename it to "CLK100MHZ"
   3. Right click the "resetn" port.
 Select make inputs external.
 A new external input will be created.
 Rename it to "reset\_n"
-  4. Connect the "reset\_n" port to the  "ext\_reset\_n" port of the Processir Stsrem Reset block.
+  4. Connect the "reset\_n" port to the  "ext\_reset\_n" port of the Processor System Reset block.
-These clocks are generated using the FPGA's built in MMCM XXX which can be thought of as a kind of PLL.
-The 200 MHz will be used for the DDR2 controller, the 50 MHz for the Quad SPI Flash and external Ethernet LANXXX chip.
+These clocks are generated using the FPGA's built in MMCM TODO which can be thought of as a kind of PLL.
+The 200 MHz will be used for the DDR2 controller, the 50 MHz for the Quad SPI Flash and external Ethernet LANTODO chip.
 The reset button in on the Nexys4 DDR will output a '0' when pressed.
 To use this button for resetting the various IP blocks every reset input port has to be configured as "active low".
 Renaming the ports is required to match the physical pin constraints in the XDC file.
 Add the following rows to the XDC file:

   set\_property -dict {PACKAGE\_PIN E3 IOSTANDARD LVCMOS33} [get\_ports CLK100MHZ]
   create\_clock -period 10.000 -name sys\_clk\_pin -waveform {0.000 5.000} -add [get\_ports CLK100MHZ]